 Orchids- Adorn Your Home with These Delicate Dazzlers

 Simple.
 Elegant.
 Gracious and charming…these are conditions the consummate Southern hostess aims for in home and entertaining.
 How fitting that these qualities can also be attributed to orchids—the subtle plant adorning more and more homes in our area as their popularity takes hold.
-Once only a hobby for the wealthy, orchids are now widely available and affordable at the local florist, supermarket or even “big box” stores.
+Once only a hobby for the wealthy, you can now buy orchid flowers at the local florist, supermarket or even “big box” stores.
 An instant focal point, the orchid’s dainty petals can help you forget about the chilly weather outside and dream of tropical islands far away.

 Orchids have immediate appeal for the elegance and warmth they can bring to any room, especially in winter.
 Potted in a favorite vase, a mature and well-cared-for orchid can loom over a fireplace, cascade over an end table or brighten up a windowsill.
 With a single stem bearing several beautiful blooms and a most delightful fragrance, the orchid has stage presence unlike any other flowering plant.